victorlicht/tic_tac_toe/README.md

 # Tic Tac Toe Game

 Welcome to the classic game of Tic Tac Toe!
 Test your tactical skills and strategic thinking in this battle of X's and O's.
+I use Minimax Algorithm & Alpha-Beta Pruning Algorithm to make a beatable robot.
+Feel free to play

 ## Getting Started